tpwres/teczki-polskiego-wrestlingu/content/a/ddw-international-championship.md

 1 = { path = "ddw-international-championship.jpg", caption = 'Promo shot of [Kamil Aleksander](@/w/kamil-aleksander.md) wearing the DDW International belt.', source = "Official DDW Facebook" }
 +++

-The DDW International Championship was the the only belt of [Do Or Die Wrestling](@/o/ddw.md).
+DDW International Championship was the the only belt of [Do Or Die Wrestling](@/o/ddw.md).
 It was introduced in 2010 and has the distinction of being the first Polish pro wrestling title.

 <!-- more -->